-BA (Hons) Economics, FCCA, CF, Aged 48 Finance Director Rakesh Patel qualified as a chartered certified accountant in 1991.
+Rakesh Patel qualified as a chartered certified accountant in 1991.
 From 1992, he led the corporate finance division of Gerald Edelman, chartered accountants, dealing with acquisitions, disposals, mergers, private placings and stock market flotations.
 Rakesh was involved in the acquisition of Ryman the Stationer and left the firm in 1996 to become group financial controller of Chancerealm Limited, a group including Ryman Limited where he was involved in the acquisition and integration of Contessa Ladieswear Limited.
 Rakesh returned to Gerald Edelman in 1997 until leaving in March 2003 to join Adler Shine LLP, chartered accountants, where he heads the firm's corporate finance division.
-Rakesh has acted in over 35 AIM transactions as Reporting Accountant and has also acted as interim or part-time director to a number of private and public companies.
-He is currently executive director of The Niche Group plc and non-executive director of Deo Petroleum plc, both of which are quoted on AIM.

-Directors Biographies
+Directors' Biographies